 Secure areas will be protected by well-defined perimeters with appropriate security barriers and entry controls.
 Staff are assigned physical access only as required.

-Critical and sensitive information is housed in the secure area, and physically protected from unauthorized access, damage and interference from environmental threats.
+Critical and sensitive information is housed in a secure area, and physically protected from unauthorized access, damage, and interference from environmental threats.

-Responsibilities and procedures for the management, operation and ongoing security and availability of all data and information processing facilities is established.
+Responsibilities and procedures for the management, operation and ongoing security and availability of all data and information processing facilities are established.

 Appropriate operating procedures are put in place to ensure the protection of data in transit and at rest.